isc-projects/kea/doc/sphinx/arm/install.rst

 -  log4cplus (at least version 1.0.3) development include headers.

 -  A C++ compiler (with C++14 support) and standard development headers.
-   The Kea build has been checked with GCC g++ 4.8.5 and some later versions, and Clang 800.0.38 and some later versions.

 -  The development tools automake, libtool, and pkg-config.